Comprehensive Support For CATEX And NEPA Actions

 Each project requiring NEPA review must fit into the expansive mosaic of federal environmental goals.
 Multiple agencies may cooperate to assess a given project, including the Council on Environmental Quality (CEQ) and the Environmental Protection Agency (EPA), which reflects how intricate this process can be.

-I Offer Total Commitment
+We Offer Total Commitment